eppleton/cloudhopper-mc/deployment-config-generator-generic/README.md

 ## ⚙️ Annotations

-Provided in the package `com.cloudhopper.mc.generator.generic.annotations`:
+Provided in the package `eu.cloudhopper.mc.generator.generic.annotations`:

 - `@TemplateRegistration` — top-level annotation to register a generator and its templates
 - `@Template` — describes a single template file (name, output format, phase)